zxdavb/ramses_protocol/README.md

   - Seeedstudio RFBee (firmware to be published)

 These devices may be less compatible than a HGI80, but are easily available and very likely cheaper.
 They can be used to emulate Evohome devices (even, theoretically, an Evohome controller).
+Please see: https://github.com/ghoti57/evofw3 for the recommended firmware.

 ### Acknowledgements